Modulate using broadcast FM method

 Select the type of simulation to run.

-model using generate C code.
-The first time you run a simulation,
+generate C code.
+The first time you run a simulation, Simulink

-Simulink generates C code for the block.
-The C code is reused for
+generates C code for the block.
+The C code is reused for subsequent

-subsequent simulations, as long as the model does not change.
-This
+simulations, as long as the model does not change.
+This option

-Simulate model using the MATLAB interpreter.
-This option shortens
+using the MATLAB interpreter.
+This option shortens startup time but

 The FM Broadcast modulator includes the functionality of the